scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 ## Generate outputs

-Terraform can output some useful information about your deployments, such as a bastion public, internal IP addresses, and ssh config that you can use to access instances.
+You can get some useful information about your deployments, such as a bastion public, internal IP addresses, and ssh config that you can use to access instances.
 The ssh config assumes that the private key for an environment is added to your ssh-agent.

 ### Network